briandipalma/flux-for-components/README.md

 var UnreadThreadStore = require('../stores/UnreadThreadStore');
 {% endhighlight %}

-The approach we took was to use a simple factory.
-The factory API is quite simple with getters for any of the actors in the Flux pattern.
+The approach we took was to use a factory.
+The factory API has getters for the actors in the Flux pattern.

 {% highlight javascript %}
-class TileDependenciesFactory {
+class FluxDependenciesFactory {
 	constructor(dispatcher) {}

+	getDispatcher {}
+	getStore(storeName) {}
+	getUtility(utilityName) {}
 	getActionCreator(actionCreatorName) {}

-	getUtility(utilityName) {}
-	getStore(storeName) {}
+	registerStore(storeName, storeClass) {}
-	getDispatcher {}
+	registerUtility(utilityName, utilityClass) {}
 	registerActionCreator(actionCreatorName, actionCreatorClass) {}
-	registerUtility(utilityName, utilityClass) {}
-	registerStore(storeName, storeClass) {}
 }
 {% endhighlight %}

-The first time a request for an actor was received by the factory it would create it any subsequent requests.
+The first time a request for an actor is received by the factory it will create it; any subsequent requests for that actor will return the same instance.

 To allow all the actors in a component to use the same instances the factory would be scoped per component.
+So for each instance of a component, such as an FX tile, we would create a new factory and pass that factory into the component as a view `prop`.

+{% highlight javascript %}
+const componentDispatcher = new Flux.Dispatcher();
+const fluxDependenciesFactory = new FluxDependenciesFactory(componentDispatcher);

+populateFactory(fluxDependenciesFactory);

+React.renderComponent(
+	<Tile factory={fluxDependenciesFactory} />,
+	this._mountNode
+);
+{% endhighlight %}